Shkamp/Kontroler/README.md

 # Kontroler

-An app that turns an android phone into a game controller
+PC component of the Kontroler app that turns an android phone into a game controller